 - 1. Affidavits from you or other individuals; - 2.
 Police reports from any country you lived in; - 3.
 Complete court records about any conviction or charge from any country; - 4.
 If applicable, evidence of rehabilitation; - 5.
 Any evidence you may wish to submit to establish that your admission to the United States would not be against the national welfare, public safety, or national security; - 6.
 Medical reports; - 7.
-If you are applying for a waiver from a ground of inadmissibility that requires a showing of extreme hardship and you are the spouse, parent, son, or daughter of a U.S. citizen or an alien lawfully admitted for permanent residence, the fiancé(e) of a U.S. citizen, or if you are a VAWA self-petitioner (or his or her child), you must submit evidence establishing the family relationship (such as a birth certificate or marriage certificate, etc.) and include evidence that shows your denial of admission would result in extreme hardship to your qualifying relative (the U.S. citizen or lawful permanent resident spouse, parent, child, or your U.S. citizen fiancé(e)), or to yourself (or other qualifying individuals) if you are a VAWA self-petitioner).
+If you are applying for a waiver from a ground of inadmissibility that requires a showing of extreme hardship and you are the spouse, parent, son, or daughter of a U.S. citizen or an alien lawfully admitted for permanent residence, the fiancé(e) of a U.S. citizen, or if you are a VAWA self-petitioner (or his or her child), you must submit evidence establishing the family relationship (such as a birth certificate or marriage certificate, etc.) and include evidence that shows your denial of admission would result in extreme hardship to your qualifying relative (the U.S. citizen or lawful permanent resident spouse, parent, child, or your U.S. citizen fiancé(e)), or to yourself (or other qualifying individuals) if you are a VAWA self-petitioner.
 Pay close attention to the qualifying relationship that you have to establish.
 While the relationships appear to be similar, the various waiver provisions contain different qualifying family relationships.
 The requirements that need to be established for each waiver are listed in Reasons for Inadmissibility.
 In Part 5., Item Number 9., include a statement explaining why your denial of admission would result in extreme hardship to your qualifying relative.
-If you include a separate letter that contains the statement, you must type or print into the space provided in Item Number 9. that you are attaching a letter.
 The letter must be submitted at the same time as your Form I-601 application.